ravendb/bootcamp/src/Unit-2/lesson2/README.md

 So far, we worked with indexes inside the studio.
 But you probably want to manage it with your codebase.
-That is why RavenDB allows you to define indexes in code.
+That is why RavenDB allows you to define indexes using code.

-In this exercise you will learn how to create a basic index using C# API and you will use the `Northwind` database.
+In this exercise you will learn how to create a basic index using the C# API and you will use the `Northwind` database.

 ### Step 1: Create a new project and install the latest `RavenDB.Client` package